EV to Joules Calculator

 FAQs About EV to Joules Calculator

-An electron volt is a unit of energy.
-It represents the energy gained by an electron when it moves through a potential difference of one volt.
+An electron volt is a unit of energy commonly used in atomic and particle physics.
+It represents the amount of kinetic energy gained by a single unbound electron when it accelerates through an electrostatic potential difference of one volt in a completely empty vacuum space without any resistance.